trl-lab/tabular-robustness/README.md

 # How well do LLMs reason over tabular data, really?

-This repository contains the benchmark suite and replication package for our paper "How well do LLMs reason over tabular data, really?".
+This repository contains the benchmark suite and replication package for our paper "How well do LLMs reason over tabular data, really?", which was published at the 4th Table Representation Learning Workshop at ACL 2025.
 It allows you to reproduce our benchmark results and evaluate language models on their table reasoning capabilities.

 [Read our paper](https://www.alphaxiv.org/abs/2505.07453) for a detailed analysis of the benchmark results and findings.